 Nice to see you here!
-I’m Cat Knarr, race and religion writer, bookworm, and novelist.
-I write for publications like Christianity Today, the Huffington Post, RELEVANT, and the Covenant Companion.
-Right now I’m working on a YA sci-fi novel with Jamie Nunn.
+I’m Cat Knarr, race and religion writer.
+I write for publications like Christianity Today, Faithfully, and the Covenant Companion.

 Where I Studied

 I graduated summa cum laude from the University of Missouri School of Journalism.
-While there, I also studied Religious Studies and International Studies with an emphasis in Peace Studies.
+While at Mizzou, I also studied Religious Studies and International Studies with an emphasis in Peace Studies.